Olivier (comics)

-Olivier is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Olivier is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an enemy of the antihero the Punisher.
 Olivier was created by Bernie Wrightson, Christopher Golden and Thomas E. Sniegoski, and first appeared in The Punisher (vol. 4) #1 (November 1998) as a reimagined depiction of an already existing individual: Frank Costa was created by Tony DeZuniga and Archie Goodwin, and debuted in Marvel Super Action #1 (January 1976).

 Publication history

-Frank Costa debuted in Marvel Super Action #1 as the head of the organized crime family responsible for the deaths of the loved ones of Frank Castle, the Punisher.
+Frank Costa debuted in Marvel Super Action #1 as the head of the organized crime family responsible for the murder of Frank Castle's wife and children.
 The character was killed off-panel in that story, with his only appearance outside of it being in Issue #3 of the prequel miniseries The Punisher: Year One.

-The Punisher (vol. 4) revealed the character was, in fact, the human form of Olivier, a Hell-lord who was once Prince of the Archangels.
-Olivier was present in all four issues of The Punisher (vol. 4) and went on to make cameo appearances in Nightcrawler (vol. 3) #1-3 and Journey into Mystery #627.
+The Punisher (vol. 4) revealed the character was the human form of Olivier, a Hell-lord and the former prince of the Archangels.
+Olivier was present in all four issues of The Punisher (vol. 4) and went on to make cameo appearances in Nightcrawler (vol. 3) #1-3, and Journey into Mystery #627.

 Olivier received profiles in Marvel Encyclopedia #5, All-New Official Handbook of the Marvel Universe #8, Marvel Zombies: The Book of Angels, Demons & Various Monstrosities #1 and Official Handbook of the Marvel Universe A-Z #8.